venturesomestone/ode-build/.github/PULL_REQUEST_TEMPLATE/feature_change.md

 Examples:

-- The latest version of tool X can be locally installed with the script.
+- Added support for installing locally the latest version of tool X with the script.
 - Fixed an issue where the temporary directories of dependency builds weren’t deleted properly.
 - Increased the performance of creating project artefacts.